Klosmi/html-basics/README.md

 <sup>*These are my personal notes*
 *I can not guarantee that it's perfect, feel free to let me know if there is something that should or must be fiexd.*
 *Several parts are gathered from different sites and online/offline courses, no intention to harm any copyrights.
-Web is open and (or at least should be) free after all.* ;)</sup>
+Web is open, (or at least should be) free and should be accessible to everyone.* ;)</sup>